Dreamcatcher South Africa NPC

 Windows had been smashed and partly boarded up

-Waste dumped in church
+Waste dumped in the church

-Inside the church
+Waste dumped in the church

 Impact